nanoscopic/tripe/README.md

 # Tripe
 An attempt to organize the varieties of tripe that are commonly present within social media.

+## I used a raspberry pi!

+Great.
+Are you 12?

+Often tied with "I ran a small LLM".
+Nobody cares.

 ## I can has [bs work achievment]

 Companies often give out "awards" to employees for stuff.
 It ranges from meaningless crap done to try and motivate actually